RESOURCES | GLOSSARY

 Coordinating Investigator: An investigator assigned the responsibility for the coordination of investigators at different centres participating in a multicentre trial.

 Essential Documents: Documents which individually and collectively permit evaluation of the conduct of a study and the quality of the data produced.
+These documents serve to demonstrate the compliance of the Investigator, Sponsor, and Monitor with the standards of GCP and with applicable regulatory requirements.

 Good Clinical Practice (GCP): A standard for the design, conduct, performance, monitoring, auditing, recording, analyses, and reporting of clinical trials that provides assurance that the data and reported results are credible and accurate, and that the rights, integrity, and confidentiality of trial subjects are protected.